 While in Cape Town, you can enjoy breathtaking scenery—from the white-sand beaches of the Cape Peninsula to the iconic cliffs of Table Mountain—or a whole selection of world-class restaurants and local wines.
 You can also spend leisurely mornings browsing beachside farmer's markets or shopping at the V&A Waterfront and afternoons hiking, surfing, scuba diving, or making friends with the penguins at Boulders Beach.

 The Cape Winelands, Western Cape

-South Africa's Garden Route is world-famous for its plethora of enchanting coastal towns, and Knysna is arguably the most beautiful of them all.
-Nested between the Outeniqua Mountains and the Indian Ocean, Knysna offers a wide range of charismatic guesthouses and B&Bs, in addition to art galleries, boutiques and craft centers.
+Nested between the Outeniqua Mountains and the Indian Ocean, Knysna offers a wide range of charismatic guesthouses and bed and breakfasts, in addition to art galleries, boutiques, and craft centers.
 It's especially well known for its seafood restaurants, which feature oysters freshly harvested from the town's picturesque lagoon.
-Take a hike to the top of twin cliffs the Knysna Heads; spend idyllic days on the golden beaches of Leisure Isle and nearby Brenton-on-Sea; or encounter the world's largest terrestrial animal at the Knysna Elephant Park.Continue to 5 of 10 below.

 Hogsback, Eastern Cape

 Situated high in the misty Amathole Mountains, Hogsback is a quaint town said to have inspired J.R.R.
 Tolkien (who was born in South Africa) when he wrote "Lord of the Rings."
 The surrounding landscape is lush, green, and dotted with hiking trails that take you through the forest to a series of hidden waterfalls and streams.